-Please use the following checklist to ensure that you are fully prepared to participate in the program to which you have been accepted.
+Please use the following checklist to ensure that you are fully prepared to participate in the program to which you have been approved.
 Print this checklist.

 Confirming your Plans